About Us

 Sam has been passionate about working with animals of all types for his entire life.
 He began my interest with how dogs learn when he was about 11 years old and wanted to train his own pet dog.
 He was inspired to pursue a career training dogs professionally when he got his puppy Stanley; an enthusiastic terrier who’s out of control tendencies turned his calm senior pet house into complete chaos.

 However, through spending countless hours of work, play, and learning about what made each other happy, he helped Sam understand that it takes patience and trust to guide dogs through our crazy human world.
 Now there is nothing he loves more than creating a strong partnership with dogs and helping others have that same relationship.
-He lives with 3 dogs: Stanley, Debbie and Lola, as well as 2 cats.
+He lives with 3 dogs: Stanley, Debbie and 2 cats.
 In his free time he enjoys playing fun games with his dogs, teaching them new tasks and experimenting with new training techniques.

 Sam is certified in Pet First Aid and CPR and a Certified Canine Good Citizen and Tricks Evaluator through the AKC and is a certified professional dog trainer through the CCPDT, one of the industry standards in certifying bodies.
+He is currently pursuing an application for certification with the IAABC in dog behavior.

 Alex Becker